15 years of Ambient Mass Spectrometry: From Amino Acid Clusters to Surgical Robotics Zoltan Takats Imperial College London

-The need for rapid and accurate measurement of trace concentrations of compounds present in air and human breath has led to construction of specialised mass spectrometers based on the Selected Ion Flow Tube Mass Spectrometry, SIFT-MS, its drift tube variant, SIFDT-MS.
+The need for rapid and accurate measurement of trace concentrations of compounds present in air and human breath has led to construction of specialised mass spectrometers based on the Selected Ion Flow Tube Mass Spectrometry, SIFT-MS, and its drift tube variant, SIFDT-MS.

 The primary objective was to quantify in real time volatile compounds including ammonia, hydrogen sulphide or hydrogen cyanide present in concentrations as low as a part per billion by volume (ppbv) in human breath and in the headspace of bacterial cultures.
 The specific objective was to reduce the size of the instrumentation whilst improving sensitivity.

 The selected reagent ions (either H3O+, NO+ or O2+) for selective chemical ionization of volatile compounds present in the air matrix are created in an external ion source and injected into the the flow or flow-drift tube reactors with well-defined reaction time.
 The absolute concentrations of the analytes can thus be accurately quantified using the chemical kinetics principles.